How to Charter a Private Yacht: What to Know Before You Pay

 Total realistic budget: €15,400

 A €10,000 charter becomes a €15,400 trip.
 That is not unusual — it is standard.
-The APA balance will also vary based on how much fuel you use, how many marinas you stay in, and how much you spend on provisioning.
+The APA balance will vary based on how much fuel you use, how many marinas you stay in, and how much you spend on provisioning.
 Some groups come in under the APA; others exceed it slightly and pay the difference at the end.

 The Contract — What to Read Before You Sign